gap-system/gap-docker/README.md

-# Docker container for GAP and packages.
+# Docker container for GAP and packages

 We have a prebuilt Docker image for GAP and packages at https://registry.hub.docker.com/u/gapsystem/gap-docker/.

-If you install Docker, you may start the container as follows:
+If you have Docker installed, you can start the GAP container by typing the following in a terminal:
 ```
-$ docker run --rm -i -t gapsystem/gap-docker
+docker run --rm -i -t gapsystem/gap-docker
 ```
 Note that you may have to run `docker` with `sudo`, particularly if you are on Ubuntu.

-After that, you may call `gap` to start a new GAP session:
+Once the GAP container is started, you can call `gap` inside it to start a new GAP session:
 ```
 gap@11d9377db2bd:~$ gap
  *********   GAP, Version 4.7.9 of 29-Nov-2015 (free software, GPL)